pedrograd/War-Thunder/README.md

 npm start
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:3004` (port 3004)

+**Note**: The dev server runs on port 3004, not the default 3000.

 ## 📖 Available Pages